firoball/WDL2CS/readme.md

 * Tasty Temple Challenge
 * Tyrannizer Demo (Viper Byte Software)
 * Vampira (CWR-Spiele)
-* Varghina Incident / Alien Anarchy (except SDROME map) (Perceptum Informática)
+* Varghina Incident / Alien Anarchy (Perceptum Informática)
 * VRDemo (oP Group Germany)
 * VVL (CWR-Spiele)
 * World of Kandoria - Contest version (mine)

-Source code is not freely available for all of the listed games, therefore transpiled code is not uploaded to GitHub.

 Following Acknex3 games currently are **not** supported by the transpiler:

 * Der Name des Bruders (huge WDL files lead to breakdown of parser)
 * VR Messe (Name clashes between different object types and actions)

+Source code is not freely available for all of the listed games, therefore transpiled code is not uploaded to GitHub.

 ## Legal stuff